otaviojulianons/DynamicRestApi/README.md

 ## Getting Started

-From the mapping of relational entities DyRA is able to generate dynamic endpoints and [OpenAPI](https://www.openapis.org) documentation.
+From the mapping of relational entities DyRA is able to generate dynamic endpoints and [OpenAPI Specification](https://www.openapis.org) documentation.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.